Pets

 Lack of Stimulus

-Cows are social animals and need enough space to roam and graze.
-Being in tight quarters can cause them to become anxious, irritable, or uncomfortable, leading to aggressive behavior.
-Cows that aren’t allowed to roam can suffer from a range of physical problems.
+Cows dislike being confined in small spaces, especially for extended periods.
+They are social animals that prefer to graze outside and have enough space to roam.
+Confinement can cause them to become anxious, irritable, or uncomfortable, leading to aggressive behavior.
+It’s necessary to provide them with enough space to prevent physical problems.

 Leave a Reply